 Upon reading the guidance notes if you feel you works is aligned to the PDI approach then contact us on 0131 444 4020.

-- We need to continue to look at ways to improve joined-up approaches between adult and children and family services
+- Joined-up approaches are needed between adult and children and family services.

 PDI funds a wide range of projects throughout Scotland who all make a difference to children and young people affected by drugs and alcohol.